salbalkus/CausalTables.jl/paper/paper.md

 ```

 ::: {.cell-output .cell-output-display execution_count="1"}
-    1.076
+    1.059
 :::
 ::::

 ## Example 2: Modified Treatment Policies

 `CausalTables.jl` is not limited to settings with binary treatments; it
-also supports more exotic estimands.
-Consider the following SCM, in
+also supports other estimands.
+Consider the following SCM, in which the
-which the treatment $A$ is continuous-valued.
+treatment $A$ is continuous-valued.

 ::: {.cell execution_count="1"}
 ``` {.julia .cell-code}